vegos/GSM_GPRS_GPS_Tracker/README.txt

-Someday I'll type something more here... :)
+Someday I'll type something more interested here...

+Till then, you can read the remarks on code :)